 - 10. Date of revision of the text

-Adults and adolescents (over 12 years and weighing 35kg or more)One to two of the 10mg tablets three to four times per day with a maximum daily dose of 80mg.
+Adults and adolescents (over 12 years and weighing 35kg or more)One 10mg tablet up to three times a day with a maximum dose of 30mg per day.

-Use in infantsNeurological side effects are rare (see "Undesirable effects" section).
-Since metabolic functions and the blood-brain barrier are not fully developed in the first months of life the risk of neurological side effects is higher in young children.
-Therefore, it is recommended that the dose be determined accurately and followed strictly in children.Overdosing may cause extrapyramidal symptoms in children, but other causes should be taken into consideration.
+Use in infantsAlthough neurological side effects are rare (see section 4.8), the risk of neurological side effects is higher in young children since metabolic functions and the blood-brain barrier are not fully developed in the first months of life.Overdosing may cause extrapyramidal symptoms in children, but other causes should be taken into consideration.

 DistributionOral domperidone does not appear to accumulate or induce its own metabolism; a peak plasma level after 90 minutes of 21 ng/ml after two weeks oral administration of 30 mg per day was almost the same as that of 18 ng/ml after the first dose.
 Domperidone is 91-93% bound to plasma proteins.
 Distribution studies with radiolabelled drug in animals have shown wide tissue distribution, but low brain concentration.
 Small amounts of drug cross the placenta in rats.